In the 16 years I’ve been an amputee, hundreds of millions of dollars have been spent advancing prosthetic limb technology.

 I’ve seen articles published left and right saying:

-Yet, the only change I’ve seen in 16 years to my prosthetic device is a pin-lock to keep my leg from falling off and a slightly more springy carbon fiber foot for walking.
+Yet, the only change I’ve seen in 16 years to my prosthetic device is a pin-lock to keep my leg from falling off and a slightly more springy carbon fiber foot.

 For the average amputee like me, words like “bionic” or “too-abled” are far from reality.